-• No significant differences between any of the treatments for fungi in either 2015 or 2016.
+No significant differences between any of the treatments for fungi in either 2015 or 2016, but there was a trend towards more fungi in the cover crop soils both years.

 Mycorrhizal Fungi

 Mycorrhizal fungi, also known as arbuscular mycorrhizae fungi (AMF), can be beneficial to many crops as they colonize plant roots and form mutually beneficial relationships.
 Mycorrhizae are able to scavenge for nutrients in the soil that the plant would not otherwise be able to reach-these can be especially important for P and N.